tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

 ## TF Transformation

 Similar to IDF, TF transformation penalises commonly occurring words.
 However, in this case, this penalty applies to words found in the target document only.
 As before, the presence of a given query term in a document is less relevant the more frequent it occurs in that document.
 This is often given by taking the logarithm of frequency with which a word query term occurs in a document.
 This is simply because logarithmic growth is very slow.
+The TF transformation used for pivoted length normalisation replaces our naive `count(w,d)` with `TF(w,d)`, given by the following equation,

+$$
+    TF(w,d)=\ln\left(1+\ln\left(1+count(w,d)\right)\right)
+$$

-The most effective transformation that is commonly used is known as BM25 TF, where we replace our naive `count(w,d)` with `TF(w,d)`, given by the following equation,
+The most effective transformation that is commonly used is known as BM25 TF,

 $$
     TF(w,d)=\frac{(k+1)count(w,d)}{count(w,d)+k}